World of Freelancers contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you.

 You have to feel the fear and just do it anyway – landing clients and delivering services to them is kinda how you get paid as a VA. 😉

-If you want to learn more about how to become a virtual assistant, you can take Gina’s free webinar right here.
+If you want to learn more about how to become a virtual assistant, you can take Gina’s VA mini course right here.

 You can read my interview with Gina about the field of real estate virtual assistant here.